circleci/circleci-docs/jekyll/_cci2/language-android.md

 Our Android image is based on the [`openjdk:8-jdk`](https://hub.docker.com/_/openjdk/) official Docker image, which is based on [buildpack-deps](https://hub.docker.com/_/buildpack-deps/).
 The base OS is Debian Jessie, and builds run as the `circleci` user, which has full access to passwordless `sudo`.

-Please note that our official image does *not* include the Android NDK.
+**Note:** Our official image does *not* include the Android NDK.
 If you require that toolset, we recommend making your own image and setting these environment variables or using an [existing image](https://hub.docker.com/search/?isAutomated=0&isOfficial=0&page=1&pullCount=0&q=android-ndk&starCount=0).

 ### API Levels